laurap-dev/gradebook-docs/features/reset-options.md

 Use this when:
 - GradeBook is behaving unexpectedly
-- You want to start fresh with settings
+- You want to start fresh with default settings
 - Something in your configuration seems broken

 ### Turn Off Auto Features